-1. With the abundance of technological navigational guides available, using an actual physical map may seem archaic, but I think it’s more like a lost art.
+1: With the abundance of technological navigational guides available, using an actual physical map may seem archaic, but it’s more like a lost art.
 Maps are far more reliable than Siri, Google Maps, or any other GPS enabled device.
 They don’t spend precious seconds “rerouting” when you come to a fork in the road, or tease you with a blue dot that erratically jumps around, or instruct you to motion a figure eight to calibrate.
 And maps are absolutely necessary in the Patagonia region, where road signs and markings are all but non-existent, and yes that dusty dirt road you just passed was indeed your turnoff.
 They don’t need to be charged, they smell good, fold nicely, and make you feel a little cooler than you actually are.

 2. I am forever grateful that I learned to drive a manual.
 Thank you, Dad.

 3. At least one good metaphor involves cats.
 Michelle met a woman in her 30s who left her life in Colorado to travel the world.
 As their relationship was amicably ending, her boyfriend said something to the effect of: You know how there are inside cats and outside cats?
 You are an outside cat.
-Phenomenal, really.
+Genius.
 This takes nothing away from no one.
 Both inside cats and outside cats are happy and equally awesome.
 One just lives for laps, sunshine snoozes and the comforts of home.
 The other thrives on exploration, variety and the thrill of the unknown, but no matter how far they stray, they always come back home.

 4. I am an outside cat.

-5. If you don’t speak much Spanish, and he doesn’t speak much English, continually repeating the same phrase isn’t really that helpful.
+5. If you don’t speak much Spanish, and he doesn’t speak much English, continually repeating the same phrase isn’t helpful.
 However, when you throw in some context clues and very animated gestures, one of you will eventually reach that aha! moment.
 And sometimes you get a piece of chocolate for all your hard work.

 6. I must learn to speak better Spanish.